Xiaoyu2425/mEQO/README.md

 EQO_ga("c",Microbiome,trait,maxIter=100) # or, implemented by GA
 ```

 We have provided two different algorithms for implementing EQO, i.e., Boolean Least Square (BLS) and Genetic Algorithm (GA), each with its advantages and disadvantages (detailed in the next section).
 In the above example of GA, "c" indicates a continuous trait variable.
 In addition, `EQO_ga()` can also support a trait variable that is discrete or uniform.
 You can specify "d" for a discrete trait variable (e.g., healthy or diseased hosts) or "u" for a uniform trait variable (e.g., stable community composition across samples).
+The  number of iterations here is `maxIter=100`, but a larger number of iterations would be needed for larger-scale datasets (detailed in next section).

 Here, the best group of species found by the algorithm that is coupled to the trait variable is comprised of species 1, 2 and 3, as shown in the figure below.